Preparing for your exchange

 Welcome Week events start on the Sunday after your Erasmus/Exchange Orientation, with receptions for all new students in each Accommodation Court.

 The University’s Welcome website will become live in mid-August and will provide you with full information on how to complete the first part of the university registration process online whilst still in your home country, as well as helping you to prepare for your arrival at Surrey.
 It also contains your full exchange student timetable for Welcome Week (September only).
-We will email you a reminder in August to download or print off your timetable.
+We will email you a reminder to download or print off your timetable.